Pycord-Development/pycord/docs/ext/commands/commands.rst

         reason: str = commands.flag(default='no reason')
         days: int = commands.flag(default=1)

-The ``members`` flag is marked as positional, meaning that the user can invoke the command without specifying the flag
+The ``members`` flag is marked as positional, meaning that the user can invoke the command without explicitly specifying the flag.

 In order to customise the flag syntax we also have a few options that can be passed to the class parameter list: